andyland/developer-web/posts/couchbase-better-nosql.md

 know memcached is ephemeral storage -- if the server or process crashes the entire cache is lost.
 When we would lose a memcached node we would put additional strain on our MySQL cluster.
 Additional memcached nodes would mitigate the problem to a point but this was still a pretty big problem for us to solve.
-We didn't want to have to maintain an ever-larger mysql cluster just as protection from memcached node failures.
+We didn't want to have to maintain an ever-larger MySQL cluster just as protection from memcached node failures.

 Additionally, trying to shard and replicate a very large and very active MySQL cluster is tough --